meng3540/parallel-patterns-group-5/Optimization Method 1/Code Explanation.md

 ### 1. Image Preparation

 - Image is loaded with `stb_image.h`
-- Converted to grayscale and normalized to float values between `0.0` and `1.0`
+- turned to grayscale and adjusted to float values ranging from `0.0` to `1.0`

 ### 2. CUDA Memory Allocation